 Adaptive races will be held on the full, 5000m, regatta course.
-There will be five 2x races per the schedule below.
+There will be 3 2x races per the schedule below.
 There will be a mandatory Coaches & Coxswains meeting prior to racing on Sunday.
 The time and location will be announced prior to the regatta.
+Registration for the adaptive events will open on September 11th and close on October 17th.
+These events are open registration and will not be part of the lottery.
 Please contact the Hooch if you have any questions.

 |65||11:30 am||Para M/W/Mix LTA/LTA 2x|